-The flexplate or a flex-shock device is found in cars with automatic transmissions and have a function to connect the crankshaft to the torque converter and improve smooth running.
+The flexplate or a flex-shock device is found in cars with automatic transmissions and has a function to connect the crankshaft to the torque converter and improve smooth running.

 6. Broken Crankshaft Harmonic Balancer

-The crankshaft harmonic balancer is part of the crankshaft which has a function to absorb and reduce vibrations from the engine as the crankshaft rotates.
+The crankshaft harmonic balancer is part of the crankshaft.
+It has the function to absorb and reduce vibrations from the engine as the crankshaft rotates.
 It is made of rubber and metal and can be found at the front of the crankshaft pulley.

-If the rubber and metal on the crankshaft harmonic balancer wears or gets dislodged it would make an rattling noise and cause engine vibrations.
-It is an expendable item and at some point of time it would fail.
+If the rubber and metal on the crankshaft harmonic balancer wear or get dislodged it would make a rattling noise and cause engine vibrations.
+It is an expendable item and at some point in time, it would fail.

 7. Faulty Fan Clutch

 The fan clutch is a component of the cooling system that regulates the engine temperature by engaging and disengaging the engine cooling fans.